IdleHandsApps/StatusBarOverlay/README.md

 Button styles that are centralied and reusable, and hooked up to InterfaceBuilder https://github.com/IdleHandsApps/DesignableButton

-An easy way to make your NavBar transparent https://github.com/IdleHandsApps/UINavigationBar-Transparent
+An extension to easily set your UINavigationBar transparent and hide the shadow https://github.com/IdleHandsApps/UINavigationBar-Transparent

 ## Author